taskcluster/community-tc-config/config/projects/README.md

+# Defining projects

-"Projects", as defined in https://docs.taskcluster.net/docs/manual/using/namespaces#projects
+"Projects", as defined in <https://docs.taskcluster.net/docs/manual/using/namespaces#projects>

 Each project is a distinct namespace within the deployment, with access to its own resources.
 In particular, each project has its own workers.
 A project also has a set of administrators